torporsche/pmlCourseProject/README.md

 # pmlCourseProject
+This repository contains the course project for:

-Coursera Practical Machine Learning Course Project
+Coursera - Practical Machine Learning

+Please click on the index link to view the report.